arjunpur/motionperception/README.md

 ## 5. Methods Outline

 ### 5.1 Random Dot Kinematogram (RDK)
-- Generate multi-direction stimuli: on each trial, the “true” motion direction is sampled from a distribution (e.g. uniform among {0°, 90°, 180°, 270°}, or a continuous distribution).
+- Generate multi-direction stimuli: on each trial, the "true" motion direction is sampled from a distribution (e.g. uniform among {0°, 90°, 180°, 270°}, or a continuous distribution).
 - Vary **coherence**: a fraction of dots move in the true direction, the rest move randomly.
 - Implement standard RDK logic: each frame updates dots, wraps around edges, etc.